leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 The performance went down quickly because of doing thousands and thousands `SELECT` queries on the database.
 So I have saved them right after the database insert into a dictionary after that the performance has gone up a lot.

-The players table extraction code.
+The player's table extraction code.
 ```
 // extraction.py